PhotoboothProject/photobooth/README.md

 ### installation
 - Download
+- Put all files to your destination folder, e.g. /var/www/html/
 - Change the styling to your needs

 ### Change Labels
 There are two label files in the lang folder, one for de and one for en.
-The de-file is included at the bottom of the index.php.
+The de lang-file is included at the bottom of the index.php.
 If you want the english labels, just change it to en.js.
 If you want to change the labels just change the de.js or en.js

 ### Changelog
+1.1.0 - Added QR Code to Gallery
 1.0.0 - Initial Release

 ### Thanks to
 - [dimsemenov](https://github.com/dimsemenov/photoswipe) for photoswipe